chinapedia/wikipedia.abstract.en/Page/Double-slit_experiment.md

 Overview

-Single_slit_and_double_slit2.jpg (the faint spots on either side of the main band) forms due to the nonzero width of the slit.
+(the faint spots on either side of the main band) forms due to the nonzero width of the slit.
 A diffraction pattern is also seen in the double-slit image, but at twice the intensity and with the addition of many smaller interference fringes.]]
 If light consisted strictly of ordinary or classical particles, and these particles were fired in a straight line through a slit and allowed to strike a screen on the other side, we would expect to see a pattern corresponding to the size and shape of the slit.
 However, when this "single-slit experiment" is actually performed, the pattern on the screen is a diffraction pattern in which the light is spread out.
 The smaller the slit, the greater the angle of spread.
 The top portion of the image shows the central portion of the pattern formed when a red laser illuminates a slit and, if one looks carefully, two faint side bands.
 More bands can be seen with a more highly refined apparatus.
 Diffraction explains the pattern as being the result of the interference of light waves from the slit.

-Double_slit_experiment.webm

 If one illuminates two parallel slits, the light from the two slits again interferes.
 Here the interference is a more pronounced pattern with a series of alternating light and dark bands.
 The width of the bands is a property of the frequency of the illuminating light.Charles Sanders Peirce first proposed the use of this effect as an artifact-independent reference standard for length